 Too early for Christmas posts?
-Madeira is a very popular destination for Christmas and New Year’s Eve.
+The Portuguese Madeira Island is a very popular destination for Christmas and New Year’s Eve.
 Therefore, if you are considering holidays in Madeira during this period, I recommend booking tickets as far in advance as possible.

 Is it worth to go to Madeira during this period?